Google Cloud Updates

 Updates May 2023

-Premium pricing for SCC word cheaper
+Premium pricing for SCC is becoming cheaper

 Security Command Center (SCC) premium pricing will be 25% cheaper at the project level.
 This affects customers who use SCC to secure Compute Engine, GKE Autopilot, App Engine and Cloud SQL.
 Read more.